munblockchain/mun/readme.md

 sudo cp $(which mund-manager) /usr/bin
 ```

-## Initialize the validator with a moniker name (Example moniker_name: solid-moon-rock)
+## Initialize the validator with a moniker name(Example moniker: solid-moon-rock)
 ```
 mund init [moniker_name] --chain-id testmun
 ```

 ## Add a new wallet address, store seeds and buy TMUN to it.
-(Example wallet_name: solid-moon-rock)
 ```
 mund keys add [wallet_name] --keyring-backend test
 ```